Ken-Yokohama/Twitter-Clone/README.md

 - Added User Profile Picture to Each Tweet
 - Added User Profile Picture in TweetBox-
 - Added Security Rules to Firestore DB to only allow updates on Profile Pictures of their own Profile

+V1.11 11 Mar '22 - Added Responsiveness part 1
+- Converted the Sidebar Options to be Mobile Responsive
+- Converted each Tweet to be Mobile Responsive